m-hamza-mughal/aerial-template-matching-dataset/README.md

 # Aerial Template Matching Dataset

-This data accompanies the publication "Assisting UAV Localization via Deep Contextual Image Matching Using Semi-Local Constraints".
+This data accompanies the publication "Assisting UAV Localization via Deep Contextual Image Matching".
 For further details, read the paper.

 Following is the structure of folders: